 Even so, it appears that the Apostle Paul places the concept of foreknowledge before predestination, which is problematic for unconditional election.
 Calvinism has traditionally argued that foreknowledge follows predestination.
 In other words, the inspired author presents the sequence of the order in a "backwards" manner (not in a consistently Calvinistic fashion).

-Whether or not the term "foreknow" in this passage of Scripture simply means knowing basic facts before hand or God's eternal love is essentially beside the point.
-We can all agree that God foreknew believers personally as His children.
-He is not simply a cosmic hard drive that stores random information.
-Consequently, God predetermined a plan of redemption before the creation of the world.
+We can agree that God foreknew believers personally as His children.
+Consequently, He predetermined a plan of redemption before the foundation of the world.
 This does not amount to Him predetermining the eternal destiny of each individual.

-The type of election being addressed in Romans 8 is not a matter of identity, but rather concerns the character, intention, and plan for those who are justified in the sight of God.
+The type of election being addressed in Romans 8 is not a matter of identity, but rather concerns the character and plan for those who are justified in the sight of God.
 Believers experience fellowship with God.
 Believers are appointed for His glory.
+They become vessels of honor to Him.
 This process of reconciliation takes place when we first believe (Romans 5:1-2).
 It is a decree to save those who come to Christ by faith.
 These soteriological blessings are categorically applied to all Christians.

 The entire point that the Apostle Paul establishes here is that God works for the good of all who love Him, and that He wields absolute power over everything.
 Nothing is beyond His grasp.
 Nothing is beyond His comprehension.
 Humans having free will does not negate the sovereignty of God.
 We as believers should have great comfort and assurance because of these scriptural truths.
 God does interact with creation.
 He is working things for good and His glory.